A Christmas Elf Ornament

 The Elf Body and Pointed Ears

 The first step in construction is to make the little elf's body.
-As
+As shown in

-glued to the inverted candle cup.
+the inverted candle cup.

 The ears for Santa's elf are made from a wood shape that is oval, but